 - 2 and 1/2 cups (213g) quick oats or old-fashioned whole rolled oats

 - 1/2 teaspoon salt

 - 1/4 cup (56g) coconut oil, melted

 - 1/4 cup (82g) pure maple syrup (or honey)

 - Preheat oven to 325°F (163°C).
-Line a large baking sheet with parchment paper or a silicone baking mat.
+Line 2 large baking sheets with parchment paper or silicone baking mats.
 Set aside.

 - Place all of the ingredients in a large bowl.
 (I usually mash the bananas in a large bowl, and then add the remaining ingredients.)
 Stir everything together until fully combined, or use a handheld or stand mixer with a paddle attachment to beat.
 The dough is thick and heavy.

 - Using a 1/4 cup measuring cup, portion 1/4-cup mounds of cookie dough (about 70g each) onto prepared cookie sheet.
 Use the back of a spoon to slightly flatten out into a cookie shape.
 (The cookies will not spread in the oven.)

 - Bake for 17–20 minutes or until the edges are lightly browned.
 Cool cookies on the baking sheets for 10 minutes, then transfer to a wire rack to cool completely.

 - Cover leftover cookies and store at room temperature for up to 2 days or in the refrigerator for up to 10 days.
 Cookies get extra soft in storage, and taste best right out of the refrigerator.